Access to justice should be equally available to everyone,

 Advice Agencies and Citizens Advice Bureaux work very hard to

 try to ensure that vulnerable people do have a way of accessing

-justice through a mixture of "Legal Aid" (publically funded work),
+justice through a mixture of "Legal Aid" (publicly-funded work),

-funding from local authorities and charitable donations and by
+funding from local authorities, charitable donations, and by using

 Receiving the legal advice they need makes a huge difference to

 these people's lives, reducing debt, poverty and homelessness, and

 combatting discrimination and injustice.
 You can see some examples